 Managing interactions with a tenant in Dayton

-One of the important duties that your property management expert in Dayton performs is providing a level of separation between the tenant and the rental investor.
+One of the primary duties that a property management expert in Dayton performs is providing a level of separation between the tenant and the property owner.
 The best practice is for the rental investor to avoid any direct contact with the renter.
-Important advice for landlords: avoid sharing your contact information with the renter.
+Important tip for owners: never share your contact information with the tenant.

-Renters in Dayton typically ask to change rules, or ask for other special requests.
-The property management professional knows the rules and knows why the rules are there.
-A renter can ambush an uniformed landlord at a moment of weakness causing the landlord to grant a request that is counter to the property owner's own interests.
+Renters in Dayton may ask to change lease provisions, or make other special requests.
+The property management professional knows the rules and knows why the rules exist.
+A renter can ambush an uniformed property owner at a moment of weakness causing the landlord to grant a request that is counter to the landlord's own interests.

-The result of acceding to a seemingly simple favor can be a disaster in the long run.
-Furthermore, once the renter believes there is a higher authority to appeal to, the renter will take every question to the property owner, which cost the owner time and effort.
+The result of giving into a seemingly simple request can be disastrous.
+Furthermore, once the tenant knows there is an opportunity to appeal, the tenant will appeal every question to the landlord, which cost the property owner time and effort.

-Renters will use contact with the owner to build a personal relationship with the rental investor.
-Personal feelings can make it much harder for the rental investor to make objective business decisions in a impersonal manner.
-Additionally, the renter can hound or harass a landlord at odd hours or with various requests.
+Renters will use contact with the property owner to build a personal relationship with the owner.
+Personal feelings can make it much harder for the landlord to make objective business decisions in a impersonal manner.
+Additionally, the renter can hound or harass a property owner at odd hours or with various requests.

 Landlord Reference